-In CCA’s two-year MA in Curatorial Practice, students work closely with faculty alongside visiting curators, designers, and artists to develop the intellectual and analytical skills needed to pursue a range of professional paths in curating and contemporary art.
+In CCA’s two-year MA in Curatorial Practice, you’ll work closely with faculty mentors—and collaborate with fellow students—to develop the intellectual, analytical, and practical skills needed to pursue a range of professional paths in curating contemporary art.

-In conjunction with faculty, students routinely engage with guest curators, designers, and artists from around the world and San Francisco.
-The rich cross-disciplinary contexts at CCA combine with the vibrant arts scene in the Bay Area where the program is in dialogue with the de Young Museum, SFMOMA, The Lab, Yerba Buena Center for the Arts, and others.
-These are potent ingredients for curatorial research and education, furthering the field of curating as a discursive practice by pursuing the links between curating and knowledge production where organizing ideas and concepts are part of thinking and working curatorially.
+The rich cross-disciplinary contexts at CCA combine with the vibrant arts scene in the Bay Area where the program is in dialogue with the de Young Museum, SFMOMA, The Lab, Yerba Buena Center for the Arts, the new Institute of Contemporary Art San Francisco, and others.

 Access to professional training

-Another essential part of the program is access to professional training through paid fellowships and teaching assistantships.
-Curatorial fellowship are available at the CCA Wattis Institute for Contemporary Arts and at Di Rosa Center for Contemporary Art.
-Each graduate student in the program receives an annual teaching assistantship to work with faculty in the MA Visual and Critical Studies, MFA Fine Arts, and MA Curatorial Practice programs.
+As a Curatorial Practice student at CCA, you’ll also have access to professional training through paid fellowships and teaching assistantships.
+Curatorial fellowships are available at the CCA Wattis Institute for Contemporary Arts and at the di Rosa Center for Contemporary Art in Napa Valley.
+Each graduate student in the program receives an annual teaching assistantship to work with faculty in the MA Visual and Critical Studies, MFA Fine Arts, or MA Curatorial Practice programs.
 CCA’s Exhibitions and Public Programming department offers paid opportunities to create exhibitions and dialogues.

 KADIST fellowship opportunity

 Each year, KADIST San Francisco, a gallery in the city’s Mission District, awards a research fellowship to a recent alum of CCA’s graduate program in Curatorial Practice.
 The fellowship provides a stipend and an opportunity to collaborate with the KADIST director and curators on research related to work by artists in the collection.
 Fellows generate original pieces of writing for publication on the organization’s website and participate in the development of KADISTʼs art collection and video library.

 CCA’s small class sizes ensure close conversation and mentorship opportunities with faculty.
 Our faculty include a core group of instructors as well as visiting and adjunct faculty.
 Their combined expertise and experiences—from working with artists in public spaces and commissioning projects to curating media arts programs and directing nonprofit organizations—provide a range of perspectives on curating and other work in the field of contemporary art.

-The program’s first year offers courses focused on exhibitions—their history, forms, and design—combined with courses in contemporary and global art history, theory, and criticism.
+In your first year, you’ll focus on exhibitions—their history, forms, and design—as well as contemporary and global art history, theory, and criticism.
 You’ll also have opportunities to develop practical skills and engage with artworks, artists, and audiences.
-The second year concentrates on research-driven and project-based learning with the collaboration and mentorship of faculty, resulting in a written thesis project and a collectively authored exhibition at CCA’s Wattis Institute for Contemporary Arts.
+The second year concentrates on research-driven and project-based learning, with the collaboration and mentorship of faculty, and results in an individual written thesis and a collectively curated exhibition at the CCA Wattis Institute for Contemporary Arts.

-Our alumni emerge from the program with skills in rigorous intellectual engagement and first-hand experience working behind the scenes for contemporary arts institutions.
-They hold prestigious positions throughout the art world, including curator of modern and contemporary art at the Art Gallery of Ontario in Toronto, curator at the Pérez Art Museum Miami, assistant curator of media arts at the San Francisco Museum of Modern Art, curator for the Americas at Facebook, curator of exhibitions at The Power Plant in Chicago, director of public programs and creative practice at the Lucas Museum of Narrative Art, and director of the Kunstverein Munich.
+Our alumni emerge from the program prepared for rigorous intellectual engagement and with first-hand experience working behind the scenes for contemporary arts institutions.
+They hold prestigious positions throughout the art world, including curator of modern and contemporary art at the Art Gallery of Ontario in Toronto, curator at the Pérez Art Museum Miami, assistant curator of media arts at the San Francisco Museum of Modern Art, Lead of Strategy and Operations at Facebook Open Arts, curator of exhibitions at The Power Plant in Chicago, director of public programs and creative practice at the Lucas Museum of Narrative Art, and director of the Kunstverein Munich.